 PE & Games

-“Each child should find a pathway in order to maintain a healthy, active lifestyle whilst using sport to develop the skills of leadership, communication & increased self-esteem”.
+“Each child should find an enjoyable pathway which embeds a healthy, active lifestyle whilst using sport to develop the skills of leadership, communication & increased self-esteem”.

-A broad, balanced, engaging and relevant curriculum helps to make PE a core and vital part of The Wren School; the balance of both theoretical and practical content allows the department to prepare students best for future PE examinations and, more importantly, to understand their mind and body to maintain good health and fitness.
-Students will be taught the skills to make progress in a range of sports and in doing this will develop vital qualities, such as the Wren Skills, to help them overcome any barriers that present throughout the curriculum.
+A broad, balanced, engaging and relevant curriculum helps to make PE a core and vital part of The Wren School; the balance of both theoretical and practical content allows the department to prepare students best for future PE examinations and, more importantly, to understand how to develop and maintain positive physical, mental and social health.
+Students will be taught the skills to make progress in a range of sports and in doing this, will develop vital qualities, such as the Wren skills, to help them overcome any barriers that present throughout the curriculum.
 PE is an area of the curriculum where students learn invaluable skills for every walk of life, such as: teamwork; communication; resilience; leadership; perseverance and many more.
 The department truly believes that PE is a vehicle for future success and will endeavour to help students enjoy the journey.

 The recipe for success in PE:

 - Students should always aim to try 100% and therefore, every member of the department will be happy with their effort and participation.